Why an Old School Emergency Phone Trumps a Mobile Safety App

-Stationary emergency phones, commonly referred to as blue light phones (although they do not require a blue light be used) are as effective as ever in addressing emergencies, deterring crime and protecting those in the area.
-In fact, stationary emergency help phones used in parks, large workplace or student campuses, trails and parking structures provide even more dependability than that digital-age darling, the smart phone.
+Stationary emergency phones, commonly referred to as blue light phones (although they do not require a blue light be used) are as effective as ever in addressing emergencies, deterring crime, and protecting those in the area.
+In fact, stationary emergency phones used in parks, large workplaces or student campuses, trails, and parking structures provide even more dependability than that digital-age darling, the smartphone.
 This blog post explains why.

 The world is collectively staring into its smartphone.
 While it is the better option for sending a meme to your BFF, that device may not be as reliable when an emergency occurs and it all boils down to your most basic need: safety.
 Although bluebox security phones on campuses or in parking lots may appear to be a bit outdated compared to the convenience of phone apps, the opposite is actually true.
 Why?
 These phones are more than just landlines.
 In fact, many of these are not landlines at all, instead working on the cellular network – more on that later.
 They act as security stations that provide immediate and reliable emergency communications solutions.

 Here are the major advantages of parking facility and campus safety phones of which you may not be aware: